rajeshvkothari/oom/Internal/NEW_GIN_README.md

 		  Note3 : Use 'kubectl get svc argo-server -n onap' command to get {EXTERNAL_PORT_OF_ARGO_SERVER}.
 Refer "Setup ARGO" section.

 		  Note4: If ORAN servers have not been created, then keep ricServerIP and nonrtricServerIP values as is.
-Otherwise add private IP of ricServer and nonrtricServer created in Pre Deployment Steps'.
+Otherwise add private IP of ricServer and nonrtricServer(created in Pre Deployment Steps').

         - Copy files as given follows: